realead/cykhash/README.md

   * Python-set/dict have big memory-footprint.
 For some datatypes the overhead can be reduced by using khash.

-## Dependencies:

-To build the library, Cython>=0.28 (happens automatically) and c-build tool chain are necessary.

-See (https://github.com/realead/cykhash/blob/master/doc/README4DEVELOPER.md) for depenencies needed for development.

-## Instalation:
+## Installation:

+The recommended way to install the library is via `conda` package manager using the `conda-forge` channel:

+    conda install -c conda-forge cykhash

-To install latest realease:
+You can also install the library using `pip`.
+To install the latest release:

     pip install cykhash